unstoppabledomains/uauth-auth0-social-connection/integration/installation_guide.md

 ## Troubleshooting

-1. Make sure the `redirect_uri` is in the correct format
+1. Make sure the `redirect_uri` is in the correct format, as it must match exactly
+   1. Check your tenant ID in the URI
+   1. Check `http` vs `https`
+   1. Remove the trailing slash if present
+1. The `email` and `wallet` scopes are required, but all the other scopes are optional